AdobeXD/plugin-samples/reference/interactions.md

 May include interactions that are impossible to trigger because the trigger node (or one of its ancestors) has `visible` = false.

+> **Tip**
-Note: currently, this API excludes all of the document's keyboard/gamepad, hover, and component state-transition interactions.
+> Currently, this API excludes some types of interactions: keypress/gamepad, scrolling, hover, component state transitions, or non-speech audio playback.

 **Kind**: static property of [<code>interactions</code>](#module_interactions) **Read only**: true